garronej/evt/docs/api/evt/from.md

 * RxJS Subject
 * An Array, NodeList or HTMLCollection of many of these.

-Depending of the API the type argument will be inffered or not.
+Depending of the API the type argument will be inferred or not.

 `name`: The event name of interest, being emitted by the `target`.